Jussi Jääskeläinen: Bolton Wanderers

-At the end of the 2011–12 season Bolton were relegated from the Premier League and Jääskeläinen rejected a two-year contract bringing an end to his 15-year stay with the club.
-He made 530 appearances in all competitions, putting him joint third in Bolton's all-time appearance list.
+At the end of the 2011–12 season, Bolton were relegated from the Premier League and Jääskeläinen rejected a two-year contract bringing an end to his 15-year stay with the club.
+Earlier in the 2011–12 season, he previously turned down a new contract, which was initially denied by manager Coyle.
+Jääskeläinen made 530 appearances in all competitions, putting him joint third in Bolton's all-time appearance list.
+Local newspaper The Bolton News paid tribute to Jaaskelainen, saying: "there is no doubt his professionalism ensured he stood as one of, if not the, most consistent goalkeeper in the Premier League for a whole decade."